-Resides in Mercer Island, WA during the offseason with his wife, Ashley, and their daughter, Meira...In September, 2018, Matthew and his wife, Ashley, launched Kingdom Home, a nonprofit which provides a home of refuge, restoration and hope for children in need, with a donation of $100,000.
-The couple traveled to Uganda in November, 2018, to visit the home.
-Kingdom Home exists to provide a home for young people in need.
-Located in Uganda, 36 children, ages 6-14, have been rescued from sex trafficking, gender-based violence, forced child marriages and abandonment.
-The home not only helps restore children, but also protects them, and reduces the likelihood that they would re-enter the sex trade or exploitative labor...Visited patients at the Children's Hospital of Michigan; participates in the Detroit Tigers Autographed Memorabilia Donation program and Tigers Dreams Come True program; attended Keeping Kids in the Game and the annual Ilitch Charities Celebrity Golf Classic; participated in the Wayne State Youth Baseball Camp, the Baseball Fantasy Camp for Kids, the Tigers Winter Caravan and TigerFest. .Attended Oregon State University and helped the Beavers to the 2013 College World Series -- earned first team All-Pac-12 honors and was named a third team All-American by Baseball America as a senior...Is a distant relative of Hall of Famer Bob Feller and former First Lady of the United States, Dolly Madison
+Resides in Mercer Island, WA during the offseason with his wife, Ashley, their daughter, Meira and their son, Isaiah...In September, 2018, Matthew and his wife, Ashley, launched Kingdom Home, a nonprofit organization that exists to end child sex slavery through prevention, with a donation of $100,000.
+Located in Uganda, Kingdom Home provides a place of refuge, restoration and hope for children at risk.
+Nearly 200 children, both girls and boys, have been rescued from sex trafficking, gender-based violence, forced child marriages and abandonment.
+The home not only helps to restore children, but also protects them, and reduces the likelihood that they would re-enter the sex trade or exploitative labor...Visited patients at the Children's Hospital of Michigan; contributed and served as a spokesman for the Detroit Tigers participation in MLB's league wide Home Plate Project, which resulted in a gift of $30,000 to Detroit Public Schools Community District; honored fallen Michigan soldiers from TAPS by writing their names on his cleats on Memorial Day; participates in the Detroit Tigers Autographed Memorabilia Donation program, the Autographs for a Cause program and the Tigers Dreams Come True program; attended Keeping Kids in the Game and the annual Ilitch Charities Celebrity Golf Classic; participated in the Wayne State Youth Baseball Camp, the Baseball Fantasy Camp for Kids and the Tigers Winter Caravan...Attended Oregon State University and helped the Beavers to the 2013 College World Series -- earned first team All-Pac-12 honors and was named a third team All-American by Baseball America as a senior....Is a distant relative of Hall of Famer Bob Feller and former First Lady of the United States, Dolly Madison.

 Established a career-high with 31 starts and 159 strikeouts in 2018...his 159 strikeouts were the secondmost in a season by a Detroit lefthanded pitcher since 1974, trailing only Mickey Lolich, who fanned 202 batters in 1974...Finished the season ranked 10th in the American League with a .228 (146x639) opponents batting average…among AL pitchers following the All-Star break, he ranked seventh in WHIP (1.08) and 10th in opponents batting average (.230, 63x274)...Excelled at Comerica Park, posting a 6-3 record with a 2.63 ERA (78.2IP/23ER) and 69 strikeouts in 14 starts, while he went 3-10 with a 5.89 ERA (91.2IP/60ER) and 90 strikeouts in 17 road starts…ranked fourth among AL pitchers with a 2.63 home ERA (min.
 75.0 innings pitched)...Started the season by throwing 6.0-or-more innings and allowing one run-or-less in each of his first three starts…became the first Tigers lefthanded pitcher since at least 1908 to work at least 6.0 innings and give up one run-or-less in each of his first three starts of the season...Named the Tigers Pitcher of the Month for May after posting a 3-2 record with a 3.18 ERA (34.0IP/12ER) and 31 strikeouts in six starts...Tossed a season-high 8.0 shutout innings on July 31 vs. Cincinnati, scattering four hits and fanning seven...Recorded the first double-digit strikeout game of his career on September 8 vs. St. Louis, striking out 11.